vulcanphp/prettyerror/README.md

-# PrettyError
+# Pretty Error
-Simplified way to handle PHP errors with a pretty interface
+Pretty Error is a simplified way to handle PHP errors with a pretty interface

 ## Installation